oathgg/GameSharp/README.md

 # GameSharp
+For the record; there are a many libraries which are better than mine available for free on GitHub.
+I'm just creating this codebase for myself to get a better understanding of architectures.

 Change a native (unmanaged) game application into a managed application.

 Create a 'Class Library' project and reference the nuget package UnmanagedExports.